djt97/djt97.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at the University of New South Wales.
-My advisors are [Richard Holden](https://richardholden.org/) and [Gabriele Gratton](https://gratton.org/).
-I study microeconomic theory applied to networks ([diffusion]({% link _projects/strategic_diffusion.md %}), [externalities]({% link _projects/bad_networks.md %})) and learning ([feedback loops]({% link _projects/learning_feedback.md %})).
+I am a PhD candidate at UNSW Sydney studying microeconomic theory.
+[My research](/projects/) centers around collective action problems on networks, and social learning.
 I'm also interested in culture and narratives.
+My advisors are [Richard Holden](https://richardholden.org/) and [Gabriele Gratton](https://gratton.org/)

 I completed my undergraduate degrees in Pure Math (with Honours) and Commerce.
-My 2019 honours thesis was on the theory of the giant component and information cascades in random graphs.
+My [2019 honours thesis](/assets/pdf/DJ_Honours_Thesis.pdf) was on the theory of the giant component and information cascades in random graphs.

 I was the youngest lecturer for the faculty of Economics at UNSW in 2020 when I began lecturing at age 23.
 I have an extensive teaching record and have lectured 12 courses and tutored 18 courses since 2018, spanning economic theory, economic history, applied microeconomics, and econometrics.